Rosneft expansion thwarted by U.S. veto on Morgan Stanley deal

 Since then, however, the West's sanctions and a plummeting oil price has prompted Rosneft to seek state support from Russia's National Wealth Fund (NWF).

-The strained relations with the West have already forced German chemicals group BASF and Russia's Gazprom to halt a gas assets swap planned for this year.
+The strained relations with the West have already forced German chemicals group BASF (BASFn.DE) and Russia's Gazprom <GAZP.MM to halt a gas assets swap planned for this year.

 Sources told Reuters in September that Rosneft might abandon the Morgan Stanley deal because sanctions had hurt its ability to finance the operations.

-The fall in its share price and the ruble's collapse have left Rosneft with a market capitalization of $31 billion, against $45 billion of debt that was mainly incurred with last year's purchase of oil producer TNK-BP.
+The fall in its share price and the rouble's collapse have left Rosneft with a market capitalisation of $31 billion, against $45 billion of debt that was mainly incurred with last year's purchase of oil producer TNK-BP.

 "Of course, it's not bad that Rosneft has stopped, at least here.
 If one has to buy something in such a difficult situation, one would not only have to ask for help from NWF but also from the riches of the entire motherland," Kapital portfolio manager Vadim Bit-Avragim said.